MatheusPoletto/SQLGenerator/README.md

 - [ ] Improvements in command generation
 - [ ] Exit code identification
 - [ ] Availability of commands through API
+- [ ] Expand support for Oracle and MySQL

 ## 💻 Requirements